 When you copy or edit a scope, keep in mind that removing objects from the scope can make those objects inaccessible to the administrator.
 If the edited scope is paired with one or more roles, ensure that the scope updates do not make any role/scope pair unusable.

-To manage scopes, click Configuration > Administrators in the Studio navigation pane, and then click the Scopes tab in the upper middle pane.
+Sign in to Web Studio, click Administrators in the left pane, and then click the Scopes tab.

-- Create a scope: Click Create new Scope in the Actions pane.
+- Create a scope: Click Create new Scope in the action bar.
 Enter a name and description.
 To include all objects of a particular type (for example, Delivery Groups), select the object type.
 To include specific objects, expand the type and then select individual objects (for example, Delivery Groups used by the Sales team).

-- Copy a scope: Select the scope in the middle pane and then click Copy Scope in the Actions pane.
+- Copy a scope: Select the scope and then click Copy Scope in the actions bar.
 Enter a name and description.
 Change the object types and objects, as needed.

-- Edit a scope: Select the scope in the middle pane and then click Edit Scope in the Actions pane.
+- Edit a scope: Select the scope and then click Edit Scope in the action bar.
 Change the name, description, object types, and objects, as needed.

-- Delete a scope: Select the scope in the middle pane and then click Delete Scope in the Actions pane.
+- Delete a scope: Select the scope and then click Delete Scope in the action bar.
 When prompted, confirm the deletion.

-An HTML report that lists the role/scope pairs associated with an administrator, plus the individual permissions for each type of object (for example, Delivery Groups and Machine Catalogs).
-You generate this report from Studio.
+An HTML report that lists the role/scope pairs associated with an administrator, plus the individual permissions for each type of object (for example, delivery groups and machine catalogs).
+You generate this report from Web Studio.

 You can also request this report when creating, copying, or editing an administrator.